 Processing Mesh Peering Confirm frames

-The mesh STA shall silently discard the Mesh Peering Confirm frame if it contains a mismatched instance identifier.

-The mesh STA shall verify that the mesh STA configuration signaled in the Mesh ID element and Mesh Configuration element of the Mesh Peering Confirm frame is identical to its own mesh STA configuration as specified in 11C.2.4 (Mesh STA configuration).
-The mesh STA shall also verify that the mesh STA configuration is identical to the mesh STA configuration in either a Mesh Peering Open frame or a Mesh Peering Confirm frame received earlier for this mesh peering instance.
-If any of the verifications fails, the received Mesh Peering Confirm frame shall be rejected and mesh peering establishment attempt shall be terminated.
+The mesh STA shall check that the Mesh ID element and Mesh Configuration element of the Mesh Peering Confirm frame match its own mesh STA configuration as specified in 11C.2.3 (Mesh Profile) and 11C.2.4 (Mesh STA configuration).
+If a mismatch is found, the frame shall be rejected and mesh peering establishment shall be terminated.

-In other cases, the mesh STA shall accept the Mesh Peering Confirm frame.
-The mesh peering state shall be updated to include the mesh peering instance identifier and other information from Mesh Configuration element.
-The mesh STA may also update the mesh peering state based on other parameters in the Mesh Peering Confirm frame.
+Otherwise, the mesh STA shall accept the Mesh Peering Confirm frame.
+The mesh STA may update mesh peering state based on other parameters in the Mesh Peering Confirm frame, if present-- see 7.4.14.3.2 (Mesh Peering Confirm frame details).

 Modify section 11C.4.3.4.1 as indicated